kowshik1717/Store-Rating-Management/README.md

 Install dependencies:

-npm install
+->npm install

-Set up environment variables:
+*Set up environment variables:

-Create a .env file and add the required configurations (PostgreSQL connection URL, JWT Secret, etc.)
+->Create a .env file and add the required configurations (PostgreSQL connection URL, JWT Secret, etc.)

-Start the server:
+*Start the server:

-npm start
+->npm start

 *Usage

-Register and log in as a user
+->Register and log in as a user

-Browse and rate stores
+->Browse and rate stores

-Admin can manage stores and monitor reviews
+->Admin can manage stores and monitor reviews

-Contributing
+*Contributing

-Contributions are welcome!
+->Contributions are welcome!
 Feel free to submit a pull request.

-License
+*License

-This project is licensed under the MIT License.
+->This project is licensed under the MIT License.

-Contact
+*Contact

-For any queries, contact Kowshik,
+->For any queries, contact Kowshik.<-
-Made by kowshik.